How to play Wonderwall by Oasis

 Relevant pages in Modern Guitar Chord Styles 1 : To learn about rhythm slash notation and ‘alternate strumming’ look at pages 4, 10 and 20-21.
 Then turn to page 31 to learn about semiquaver counting and strumming.
 Stick with the advised down and up strum patterns and you should be okay (‘free-styling’ doesn’t work on semiquaver patterns).

-Lots of 16th notes in Wonderwall.
-Even some syncopation!
+Lots of 16th notes in Wonderwall, and even some syncopation!
 (What a nasty word!)

 Modern Guitar Chord Styles 1 is the perfect companion for our song guides- it is specifically designed to help beginners speed up their chord changes, master their strumming patterns, and many other techniques.